ddd-crew/ddd-starter-modelling-process/README.md

 Discover the domain visually and collaboratively.

 This is the most crucial aspect of DDD.
 You cannot skip discovery.
-If your whole team doesn't build up a good understanding of the domain all software decisions will be misguided.
+If your whole team doesn't build up a good understanding of the domain, all software decisions will be misguided.

 Spreading domain knowledge through the whole team will create a shared understanding.
 It enables the developers to build a software system aligned to the domain which can be more flexible to incorporate future business changes.